praw-dev/praw/docs/pages/comment_parsing.rst

 -------------------

 As usual, we start by importing PRAW and initializing our contact with reddit.com.
-We also get a submission object, where our script will do its work.
+We also get a :class:`.Submission` object, where our script will do its work.

 >>> import praw
 >>> r = praw.Reddit('Comment Scraper 1.0 by u/_Daimon_ see '